golemfactory/golem-docs/src/pages/docs/templates/example-template.md

 | `downloadFile()` | yes | no |

 {% alert level="info" %}
-You can notify reader about some important topics.
+You can notify readers about some important topics.
 {% /alert %}

-If all examples in the artcle follow specific scenario, you can explain it here.
+If all examples in the article follow a specific scenario, you can explain it here.

 ## Giving a title